zentity-io/zentity-io.github.io/docs/entity-resolution/input.md

 This field is not necessarily required.
 It would be valid to specify and attribute with no values and to override the [`"params"`](#attributes.ATTRIBUTE_NAME.params) of the attribute or matcher of the entity model.
 One reason might be to override the
-`"format"` param of a [`"date"`](/docs/entity-models/specification#attribute-type-date) attribute, which would affect the format of any date values for that attribute returned by the entity resolution job.
+`"format"` param of a [`"date"`](/docs/entity-models/specification#attribute-type-date) attribute, which would affect the format of any date values for that attribute returned by the resolution job.

-At least one attribute must have the `"values"` field specified, otherwise there would be no input to supply to the entity resolution job.
+At least one attribute must have the `"values"` field specified, otherwise there would be no input to supply to the resolution job.

 - Required: At least for one attribute
 - Type: Array